Lundin Energy

-Lundin Energy (former Lundin Petroleum) is an independent oil and gas exploration and production company formed from Lundin Oil in 2001 and based in Sweden with focus on operations in Norway.
+Lundin Energy (former Lundin Petroleum) was an independent oil and gas exploration and production company formed from Lundin Oil in 2001 and based in Sweden with focus on operations in Norway.

-Lundin Energy was purchased by Aker BP in July 2022 in a deal worth more than US$14 billion.
+Lundin Energy’s oil and gas business was purchased by Aker BP in July 2022 in a deal worth more than US$14 billion.
+The rest of the company continues to operate as a pure renewable energy business under the new name of Orrön Energy.

 Lundin Energy had 671 e6oilbbl of oil equivalent of proven plus probable reserves at the end of 2020 whereas contingent resources amounted to 276 e6oilbbl.
 The company's commercial success is overshadowed by a Swedish war crimes investigation into its past operations in Sudan.
 Chairman Ian Lundin and former CEO Alex Schneiter are the suspects of the preliminary investigation.
 In April 2020, the company changed its name from Lundin Petroleum AB to Lundin Energy AB.

 Operations

 Lundin Energy is fully focused on Norway where the company holds 89 licenses.
 Core areas are the Utsira High Area and Alvheim in the North Sea and the Loppa High in the southern Barents Sea.

 In 2010, Lundin Energy discovered the Johan Sverdrup oil field, one of the largest oil discoveries ever made on the Norwegian continental shelf.
 Lundin Energy has a 20 percent working interest in the Johan Sverdrup oil field development project.
 Production from Phase 1 started on 5 October 2019 and reached plateau in April 2020, with plateau production of 535 thousand barrels (Mboepd) of oil per day.
 Phase 2 will add another processing platform to the field centre which is estimated to increase the processing capacity for the full field to 755 Mboepd.
 Phase 2 is scheduled to start production in 2022.

 Another important part of Lundin Energy's production is the Edvard Grieg oil field, located in PL338 on the Utsira High in the central North Sea.
 The Edvard Grieg field was discovered in 2007 and started production in November 2015.
 Another production hub is in the Alvheim area, located in the central part of the North Sea, and production from the fields in this hub started in 2008, 2010 and 2015.

 Lundin Energy is one of the largest operated acreage holders and has been one of the most active explorers in Norway over the past 10 years.
 In October 2021, Lundin Energy announced it had acquired an additional 25 percent working interest in the Wisting development, increasing Lundin Energy´s working interest to 35 percent.
 Wisting is set to be one of the largest development projects in the Barents sea over the next few years.